software-mansion/react-native-reanimated/README.md

 > Reanimated 3 is here!
 Check out our [documentation page](https://docs.swmansion.com/react-native-reanimated/) for more information

-React Native Reanimated provides a more comprehensive, low level abstraction for the Animated library API to be built on top of and hence allow for much greater flexibility especially when it comes to gesture based interactions.
+React Native Reanimated provides a more comprehensive, low-level abstraction for the Animated library API on which to build, allowing for much greater flexibility, especially when it comes to gesture-based interactions.

 ### Nightly CI state